LiliImerlishvili/QA-Portfolio/Test-Scenarios/README.md

 ---

-## 🧩 Summary

-The scenarios in this folder provide a complete picture of how users interact with the e-commerce platform under real conditions.

-These scenarios help verify that:

-- Core business flows (registration, filtering, checkout) function properly
-- UI, UX, and layout behavior remain consistent across devices
-- APIs respond correctly and match frontend expectations
-- The platform behaves the same on mobile and web
-- Localization works across all components
-- Product recommendations remain relevant and trustworthy

-This scenario layer acts as the **foundation** for Test Cases, Bug Reports, and Regression Checklists, ensuring complete and professional QA coverage.

----
 🔒 NDA Notice

 All reports are anonymized.
 Real brand names, URLs, or sensitive client assets were removed or replaced according to NDA restrictions.
 Only testing logic and QA methodologies are shown.